qlero/market_data_extraction_tool/README.md

 Desc: Script that downloads intraday (past 5 days), daily (past 5 years) and active calls/puts of publicly traded companies.

+Packages necessary to run the script:
+-> arrow, matplotlib, numpy, pandas, pandas_datareader, requests, requests_html, yahoo_fin

+Other packages that should be natively installed with python:
+-> arrow, datetime, json, os, multiprocessing, time

 The companies covered are hardcoded as a list in the script.
 You can, of course, modify it.
 As-is, the script will extract the following tickers' data:
 Oil & Gas: XOM, CVX, COP, EOG, OXY